 Teaching (Early Childhood and Primary)

 The Master of Teaching (Early Childhood and Primary) prepares you for dual registration to teach in early childhood education and across all primary years as a generalist teacher.
-It has an in-depth focus on early years education, literacy and mathematics.

 An undergraduate degree from an approved institution.